Robinhood Markets: 2013-2019: Foundation, options and cryptocurrency trading

-Robinhood was founded in April 2013 by Vladimir Tenev and Baiju Bhatt, who had previously built high-frequency trading platforms for financial institutions in New York City.
-They aimed to design a mobile app that was free, easy to use, and addictive.
+Robinhood was founded in April 2013 by Vladimir Tenev and Baiju Bhatt, two former Stanford classmates who had previously built high-frequency trading platforms for financial institutions in New York City.
+The company is named after Robin Hood, based on its self-stated mission to "democratize finance for all".
 Tenev and Bhatt served as co-CEOs from 2013 to 2020, when Tenev became the sole CEO and Bhatt became chief creative officer.

+In December 2013, Robinhood closed its seed funding round, securing $3 million in an investment led by Index Ventures, with participation from Andreessen Horowitz, Rothenberg Ventures, Tim Draper, and Howard Lindzon.

 The founders presented the mobile app at LA Hacks in April 2014 and launched a beta release in December on the Apple App Store.
+That September, Robinhood raised $13 million in a Series A round, with returning investors Index Ventures and Howard Lindzon, as well as new investors Ribbit Capital, Aaron Levie, Dave Morin, Jared Leto, Snoop Dogg, and Nas.

 The mobile app was launched officially in March 2015.
+In May 2015, the company raised $50 million in a Series B round led by New Enterprise Associates.

+Robinhood raised $110 million in a Series C round at a $1.3 billion valuation in April 2017, bringing its total funding raised to $176 million.
+Investors included Yuri Milner of DST Global, Greenoaks Capital, and Thrive Capital.
+In December 2017, the company launched commission-free options trading.

 In February 2018, the company announced that it would be moving its headquarters from Palo Alto to the former headquarters of Sunset magazine in Menlo Park.
 That same month, Robinhood launched cryptocurrency trading.
+Later that year, the company launched its own clearing system.

+In May 2018, Robinhood closed a $363 million Series D financing round led by DST Global, bringing its total equity funding to $539 million.
+Robinhood raised $323 million in a Series E venture funding round led by DST Global, the following July.

+In March 2019, Robinhood acquired MarketSnacks, a financial newsletter.
 Robinhood launched banking products with insurance from the Federal Deposit Insurance Corporation via partner banks in December 2019.

+The Financial Industry Regulatory Authority fined Robinhood $1.25 million in December 2019 for failing to determine whether its market makers provided the best execution quality as compared to other execution venues.

+2020-2021: Increased usage and Game Stop short squeeze

 In the second quarter of 2020, during the 2020 stock market crash, compared to the first quarter of 2020, trading volumes increased 139%, more than any other major brokerage.
-In July 2021, the company went public and was listed on Nasdaq.

-In April 2022, Robinhood cut its workforce by 9%.
-In August that year, the company announced additional layoffs of 23% of its workforce, mostly in operations, marketing and program management.
-The following June, Robinhood announced additional layoffs of 150 employees or about 7% of its staff.

-In March 2024, Robinhood expanded its services to the United Kingdom.
-The following month, Robinhood launched its "Sherwood News" website and a rebrand of its financial newsletter Snacks.

-In March 2025, Robinhood announced the launch of wealth management services.
-The following month, the Bank of Lithuania granted the company a brokerage license to operate in Lithuania.
-Soon after, Robinhood received its MiFID and MICA licenses, allowing Robinhood Europe to operate as a cryptocurrency exchange.
-In June 2025, the company launched trading in tokenized ETFs and stocks in the European Union.